sandordargo/sandordargo.github.io/_posts/2022-2-16-deducing-this-cpp23.md

 In this article, I'd like to share in a nutshell what I learnt about [this proposal](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p0847r7.html).

+And the good news is that it's been already accepted, it's going to be part of C++23.

 ## What is this `this` about?

 So what is the proposal of [Gašper Ažman](https://twitter.com/atomgalaxy), [Sy Brand](https://twitter.com/TartanLlama), [Ben Deane](https://twitter.com/ben_deane) and [Barry Revzin](https://twitter.com/BarryRevzin) about?